-4. Our strategic priorities
+3. Our strategic priorities

 We have reviewed our performance in relation to the strategic priorities in our previous Strategic Plan (see Section 6), assessed our demographic profile and the lessons learned from the Covid-19 pandemic, and in consultation with key stakeholders and communities we have reviewed our strategic priorities and areas of focus within these.
 The majority of our high-level priorities remain unchanged from our previous three-year plan but we agreed in 2020 to widen our focus on mental health to include community wellbeing and have added a strategic priority relating to the wellbeing of our workforce.
-We also include a section looking at our cross-cutting, multi-agency work to protect people from harm.
-This activity underpins and enables the delivery of our other strategic priorities.